-Within the Faculty of Medicine the nine Schools listed below contribute to the Bachelor of Medicine Bachelor of Surgery course (380) and also offer graduate courses.
+Within the Faculty of Medicine the nine Schools listed below contribute to the Bachelor of Medicine Bachelor of Surgery course (3800) and also offer graduate courses.
 The Faculty of Biological Sciences and the Faculty of Science provide courses or components of courses in biochemistry, microbiology, physics and chemistry in the Bachelor of Medicine Bachelor of Surgery course.

-Medical students may interrupt their course for one year to specialize in one of the areas of basic medical science for the award of the degree of Bachelor of Science (Medicine) (381).
-In the new five year medical course the disciplines listed below wherever possible are taught in an integrated manner.
+Medical students may interrupt their course for one year to specialize in one of the areas of basic medical science for the award of the degree of Bachelor of Medical Science (3810).
+In the new five year medical course the disciplines listed below are taught in an integrated manner wherever possible.